 thank you

-Thank you for subscribing to the Creative Coven.
-The next moon’s musings will soon find their way to your inbox.
-Until then, may inspiration stir softly around you.
+Thank you for subscribing to Wyrd Willow's Creative Coven Musings.
+The next full moon newsletter will soon find its way to your inbox.